andrehuang/andrehuang.github.io/_pages/about.md

 - To be trustworthy, the AI systems need to be able to tell when they are unreliable (**OOD detection**);
 - To be powerful, the AI systems need to be robust to the (unseen) changes of the environments and domains (**OOD generalization**).

 Our world is a 3D world with strong physical constraints.
 When training on 2D images, the models can easily take shortcuts and not learn the 3D geometry of the world.
 I believe this is a key problem of current OOD generalization.
-My PhD studies aim to explore ways to build 3D-aware computer vision models that are more robust and generalizable to unseen environments and objects.
+My PhD studies aim to explore ways to build 3D-aware computer vision models that are more robust and generalizable to unseen objects and environments.

 Before my PhD studies, I completed my MSc in CS at University of Oxford (supervisor: [Prof. Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website/)) and my BSc in Math at Peking University (supervisor: [Prof. Bin Dong](https://bicmr.pku.edu.cn/~dongbin/)).
 I have also worked as a researcher for a year at Megvii (previously known as Face++), studying large-scale annotation and OoD detection methods.